 After a year, I started landing year-long sub jobs with the same school district I had graduated from in the mid-seventies.
 It was not the plan, but there was a woman...
 After thirty-some years in that district, I've taught pretty much every brand of English we have here, 7-12.
 But high school is my home; middle schoolers are, as I said back when I taught them, the emotional equivalent of having someone scream in your ears all day.
 God bless, MS teachers.
 And now, after thirty-nine total years in the classroom, I've retired.

 I have a story, but it's nothing special.
-I was not very good at husbanding, but our two kids are now grown and, I think, exceptionally fine people.
+I was not very good at husbanding, but our two kids are now grown and, I think, exceptionally fine people, with exceptionally fine little people of their own.
 I remarried years ago to a woman who was just beginning her elementary teaching career.
 My liberal arts background allows me to be busily fair-to-middlin' at a number of things.
 I direct local theater.
 I kayak and bike.
 I advised yearbook, student council, and stage crew.
-I play trombone in a 157-year-old town band and in a traditional jazz band with my brother and my high school band director.
+I play trombone in a 164-year-old town band and in a traditional jazz band with my brother and my high school band director.
 I've been the president of a striking teachers' union.
 I live in a house within walking distance of my small town's center and with a back porch that looks out over the river.
 I've been writing a weekly column for the local newspapers for over fifteen years.
 At various points in my life, I've been a huge jerk.
 I see former students and their families every single day, and I like it.
 I have a pair of toddler twins, two grown children, three beautiful grandbabies.